joshfire/woodman/README.md

 all-or-nothing, you cannot disable logs from certain parts of your application without actually removing them from the code.
-- At pre-production phase, you may want to hand over your application to beta testers and monitor usage remotely to be able to quickly track down issues they may report.
+- At pre-production phase, you may want to hand over your application to beta testers and monitor usage remotely to be able to track down issues they may report.
 You need to save logs to a file or to send them to a remote log server.
 Said differently, you need to re-route the console to some other destination.